antonblanchard/microwatt/README.md

 ```

 - Build using FuseSoC.
 For hello world (Replace nexys_video with your FPGA board such as --target=arty_a7-100):
+  You may wish to ensure you have [installed Digilent Board files](https://reference.digilentinc.com/vivado/installing-vivado/start#installing_digilent_board_files)
+  or appropriate files for your board first.

 ```
 fusesoc run --target=nexys_video microwatt --memory_size=16384 --ram_init_file=/path/to/microwatt/fpga/hello_world.hex